kvillejoint/GifTastic/README.md

-# GifTastic
+# GifTastic - Giphy API Generator

-Using Giphy API to demo use and manipulation of API's
+Search your favorite topics to generate gifs and create buttons to recall search history.

+Click on gif animations to pause or play them.

+Technologies used: HTML, CSS, JavaScript, jQuery, Giphy API